 What is a Novel Food?

 A novel food is defined as any food that had not been consumed regularly by humans in the EU before 15 May 1997.
 Although humans have consumed hemp for much longer, hemp-derived CBD is a relatively new product.

-Holland and Barrett sells some CBD oils as food supplements but do not advertise them for any health issues.
+Retailers sell CBD as a food supplements but do not advertise them for any health issues.